dcmwijaya/perpusreact404/README.md

 <br><br>

 ## Reminder
-There is a bug in the data display process, so it requires a repair process in the port or route section...
-It can take a long time because the programmer's activities are busy crawling lately...
+Update data and delete data is not yet possible, so the programmer takes a long time to solve the problem.
 Please be patient :)

 <br><br>